The Gospel of John Chapter 9:

 In this day and age, if I didn’t securely know both of my parents’ histories, I would be tempted to do DNA test before I married someone, (as well as a gender test, to make sure I was getting the correct package).

-Back to the main storyline… Born in 1955, I spent a month in the hospital’s incubator as a 6.5 month old baby, weighing 4lb, 11oz; and was born with a deformed ribcage, which I still have.
+Back to the main storyline… Born in the 1950s, I spent a month in the hospital’s incubator as a 6.5 month old baby, weighing 4lb, 11oz; and was born with a deformed ribcage, which I still have.
 My mother wouldn’t let me go shirtless in public).

 My wife and I lost a baby in February of 1991 to miscarriage; too defective to live until birth.
 It happens.